G e n e a l o

 had two daughters and two sons who both followed their father and became

 vicar as well.
-One son, Eberhard Wilhelm, worked most of his life in a small reformed church in Gross Wolde
+One son, Eberhard Wilhelm, worked most of his life in a

-Groningen).
-His church is still there today and totally renovated, I
+with the Dutch province of Groningen).
+His church is still there today

-visited the place in 1997 (The picture gallery shows a drawing as well as
+and totally renovated, I visited the place in 1997 (The picture gallery

-a photo of the church).
+shows a drawing as well as a photo of the church).
 Eberhard Wilhelm had two daughters and one son, August Ernst, who

 decided not to follow the family tradition and became a watchmaker (since